streetprophet90/FarmCom_BETA/README.md

 ```

 ### Database Configuration
-The project uses SQLite by default.
-For production, consider using PostgreSQL or MySQL.
+The project uses PostgreSQL for production with SQLite as development fallback.

 ## 🧪 Testing